 Later, with my master’s degree in counseling, I built a private practice where I helped people with parenting, relationships, ADD, and brain health.
 I taught people how to create systems and organize their life and about their brain so they could keep their cool and maximize their productivity.

 I saw this as climbing the mountain/moving up in the world.
-I enjoyed being successful, but I wasn’t connected to my own authenticity.
-So, I felt restless.
+I enjoyed being successful, but I wasn’t connected to my whole self.
+I wasn't being authentic, but I didn't even know it.
+I knew I was restless.

 By my early 30's, I thought I was figuring it out.
 LOL I studied 8 relationship programs and helped others with effective communication tools, how to navigate different personality traits and use conflict to build trust, and healthy boundaries for self care.
 I created a 5 hour relationship intensive to reveal blind spots and overcome the barriers that had built up.
 My private practice was thriving.